The Return of the Vampire: Plot

-Lady Jane throws a party to celebrate John and Nikki's engagement.
-She discourages Sir Frederick from giving Saunders' manuscript to Nikki and locks it in a drawer.
+Lady Jane throws a party to celebrate John and Nicki's engagement.
+She discourages Sir Frederick from giving Saunders' manuscript to Nicki and locks it in a drawer.
 Tesla arrives as Bruckner and charms everyone except Sir Frederick.
-The manuscript is stolen and left in Nikki's room.
+The manuscript is stolen and left in Nicki's room.
 She begins reading it and falls under Tesla's power.
 She is found the next morning unconscious with puncture marks on her neck.

 Lady Jane questions the gravediggers, who tell her about the spiked body.
 She relates the story to Sir Frederick, who dismisses vampire stories as fantasy.
 He assigns two plainclothes men to shadow Andréas.
 They report seeing him transform into a werewolf, and recover a bundle containing the effects of the real Bruckner.
-Sir Frederick's suspicions grow when a laboratory analysis of the rifled drawer finds finds it to be wolf hair.
+Sir Frederick's suspicions grow when a laboratory analysis of the rifled drawer finds it to be wolf hair.

-Tesla preys on John and convinces Nikki that she did it.
+Tesla preys on John and convinces Nicki that she did it.
 John is found the next morning unconscious with puncture wounds.
-Nikki believes she has become a vampire.
+Nicki believes she has become a vampire.
 Sir Frederick corners Andréas for questioning, but as he begins to transform, Andréas escapes.
 Sir Frederick assigns plainclothes men to follow Tesla, but the vampire eludes them.
-Tesla threatens to turn Nikki and John into vampires.
+Tesla threatens to turn Nicki and John into vampires.
 Lady Jane brandishes a cross, warning Tesla that the "power of goodness" can still destroy him.
 Tesla vanishes.

-When Tesla commands Nikki to leave the house, Lady Jane convinces Sir Frederick that they must follow her.
-Nikki meets Tesla and Andréas at the cemetery during an air raid and faints.
+When Tesla commands Nicki to leave the house, Lady Jane convinces Sir Frederick that they must follow her.
+Nicki meets Tesla and Andréas at the cemetery during an air raid and faints.
 Andréas attempts to carry her to safety, but Sir Frederick shoots him.
 He and Lady Jane take shelter from the bombing.
-At the ruins of St. Mathias' church,Tesla abandons Andréas and tells him to die; Andréas crawls into a corner and grasps a crucifix and is freed of the vampire's power.
+At the ruins of St. Mathias' church, Tesla abandons Andréas and tells him to die; Andréas crawls into a corner and hearing the words of Jane in his head, grabs a crucifix and is freed of the vampire's power.
 He attempts to destroy Tesla.
-A bomb strikes the church, and the rising sun's rays reduce the vampire to bones.
+A bomb strikes the church and knocks the two out.
+Andréas recovers and drags Tesla outside, where the rising sun's rays reduce the vampire to bones.
 Andréas dies of his bullet wound.
-Nikki tells Sir Frederick and Lady Jane that Andréas saved her life.
+Nicki tells Sir Frederick and Lady Jane that Andréas saved her life.
 Lady Jane tries again to convince Sir Frederick that Tesla was a vampire, but he refuses to accept her version of events without physical evidence.
+He asks his two deputies if they believe, to which they say yes.
+Astonished, he turns his head and asks, "And do you, people?".